henrychronowski/henrychronowski.github.io/blog.md

 # Blog

-This page is where the blog posts live.
+This page is where my blog posts live.
+In the future they will be organized via tags.

 <ul>
   {% assign posts = site.categories['blog'] %}